How America Can Lose the Fourth Industrial Revolution

 The share of US dollar reserves held by central banks fell to 59 percent—its lowest level in 25 years—during the fourth quarter of 2020, according to the IMF’s Currency Composition of Official Foreign Exchange Reserves (COFER) survey.
 Some analysts say this partly reflects the declining role of the US dollar in the global economy, in the face of competition from other currencies used by central banks for international transactions.
 If the shifts in central bank reserves are large enough, they can affect currency and bond markets.18

 What does national decline look like?
 Per capita GDP in the United States and the United Kingdom were roughly equal in 1930, despite Britain’s considerable population loss during the First World War.
-Today US per capita GDP is 45 percent higher than the UK’s, according to data compiled by the Maddison Historical Statistics Project.
-The loss of Britain’s industrial preeminence, its empire, and its global reserve currency did not ruin Britain, but it left Britons far less wealthy than Americans.
+Today U.S. per capita GDP is 45 percent higher than the UK’s, according to data compiled by the Maddison Historical Statistics Project.
+The loss of Britain’s industrial preeminence, its empire and its global reserve currency did not ruin Britain, but it left Britons far less wealthy than Americans.
 Britain, moreover, found a niche in the Atlantic Alliance, and became the leading provider of financial and related services within the dollar sphere.
 The British, as Harold Macmillan supposedly said, “are Greeks in this American empire.”19

 Americans no doubt will find remunerative things to do in a new Chinese Empire.
 The Chinese do not conquer and destroy.
 They assimilate.
 They are incurious about how barbarians manage their internal affairs, contemptuous of democracies who do not elevate their cleverest exam-scorers to Mandarin positions.
 America will persist even if it doesn’t prevail.
-We will still write smartphone apps.
+We will still write smartphone aps.
 We will be the geeks in a new Roman Empire.

 What Should the United States Do?

 Industrial subsidies typically foster cronyism, corruption, and inefficiency.
 The United States fielded a successful industrial policy in the past for two reasons.
 First, the federal government (above all the Department of Defense) set clear priorities dictated by military necessity.
 Superior weapons systems or predominance in space demand real breakthroughs at the frontiers of science.
-Second, we drew a bright line between the responsibilities of the public sector and those of the private sector.
+Second, we drew a bright line between the responsibilities of the public sector and the private sector.
 The federal government paid for basic research by corporate laboratories, but the private sector shouldered the risk of commercialization.
-The United States should not directly invest in private industries except in the special case of products whose strategic importance is beyond question—for example, in semiconductors.
+The United States should not directly invest in private industries except in the special case of products whose strategic importance is beyond question, for example, semiconductors.
 The right combination of R&D subsidies and tax incentives should be sufficient to persuade American corporations to revive the system of corporate laboratories that collaborated so well with the Defense Department during the 1970s and 1980s.

-Moreover, offshoring of US manufacturing facilities was motivated in large measure by the lower cost of overseas labor.
+Moreover, offshoring of U.S. manufacturing facilities was motivated in large measure by the lower cost of overseas labor.
 Technological changes in manufacturing now favor the return of manufacturing capacity to the United States.
-As venture capitalist Henry Kressel wrote in 2020:
+As venture capitalist Henry Kressel wrote in 2020,